ElenaByc/books-app/README.md

 python3 server.py
 ```

-You can now navigate to 'localhost:5000/' to access Pick Me a Book App app.
+You can now navigate to 'localhost:5000/' to access the Pick Me a Book App app.

 ## <a name="contactme"></a>Contact Me
  [LinkedIn](https://www.linkedin.com/in/elena-bychenkova/).